ParshawnH/analystmate/README.md

 For collaboration, feedback or demo requests:
 📧 parshawnhaynes@gmail.com

 ---

-**AnalystMateAI** is built to bridge the gap between regulatory documents and actionable insight — entirely local, private, and LLM-powered.
+**AnalystMateAI** is built to bridge the gap between regulatory documents and actionable insight — now powered by OpenAI LLMs.